smartcmd/MinecraftConsoles/CONTRIBUTING.md

 # Pull Request Template
 We request that all PRs made for this repo use our PR template to the fullest extent possible.
 Completely wiping it out to write minimal information will likely get your PR closed.

-# Visual Studio
-Visual Studio can directly open the `CMakeLists.txt` file in the root of the repo, just open the folder you cloned the repo into and it should automatically detect the `CMakeLists.txt` and set up the project.

-We also suggest right clicking a folder in the solution explorer and switching to the 'CMake Targets View', which is more intuitive for navigating the project.